raspimana/TF2-Scripts/README.md

 ##Installation
 You can download this GitHub repository as a .zip and extract all the files into `%YourSteamPath%\SteamApps\common\Team Fortress 2\tf\custom\Configs\`.
 You can delete readme.md though.
 Also make sure you have no scripts in `\Team Fortress 2\tf\cfg` that have the same name as these.
-You should update these to see if I have added stuff.
-There is a changelog down below.
+You should update it regularly, and scan through the keybinds to see if I have added something.

-##Changelog
-Nothing yet.
+##Maps
+As you can see, I have a few aliasses that start up maps.
+You can only use them if you've downloaded the maps.
+Those maps are
+-tr_walkway_rc2
+-tr_aim
+-tr_aim_practice

 ##Keybinds